gansubhai/Cycle/README.md

-# Cycle
-Code Challenge V2
-CreditShelf Code Challenge V0.2 Java/Python
-Senior Developer
-Welcome to CreditShelf code challenge.
-In Creditshelf we strive to challenges us each day for making more of our data We hope you find this challenge interesting, but most important, it leads the way for you to become a Senior Developer at Creditshelf.
-The challenge doens't have any starter code.
-Please make your own environment that can be reproducible by us (use virtual environments or containers).
-The objective of this exercise is to create a small tool that can show the distribution of the crashes of bicycles relative to bicycles stations.
-The challenge is compose of 5 different stages.
-Each stage describe one key skill that a Data Engineer in Creditshelf has.
-The challenge is not been to be full finished but of course, the more you achieve, the better.
-What to Deliver?
-You need to deliver a link of a github public repository with:
-Base Code
-README.md with instructions how to run it.
 Stage 0
-1. Extracting from external sources https://data.cityofnewyork.us/Public-Safety/NYPD-MotorVehicle-Collisions-Crashes/h9gi-nx95.
+1. Extracting from external sources https://data.cityofnewyork.us/Public-Safety/NYPD-MotorVehicle-Collisions-Crashes/h9gi-nx95.
 First step is to do some data mining in the dataset.
 TODO
 Create an Script that given a BOROUGH it give the collisions information for injured killed cycles.
-##This code is done by execution of Stage0_1.py file
+Please run the python script in PythonScript/Stage_0.py please check the path of appropriate csv file mention in the script

 Stage 1
 2. Loading the data
 The second stage we are going to store the information in an external database (with a proper data model).
 Recommendation:
 Try to think if you need more than one entity to store the information.
+TODO
-TODOUsing the script that you created before to insert the data in a data store.
+Using the script that you created before to insert the data in a data store.
-##This code is done by execution of Stage0_1.py file
+Please run the python script in PythonScript/Stage_1.py please check the database configuration in mysql

 Stage 2
 3. Visualization